 Prices range from €41,000 (~$48,000) for a single unit with a cutting width of 70 cm (~28 inches) up to €190,000 (~$223,000) for a six-unit ensemble that takes a cut of 420 cm (~14 ft).
 Total weight of each harvesting unit is about 250 kilograms (~550 lbs.).
 [Specifications]

-Wieker sees Switzerland, where marijuana growing is legal, as a promising market for the HHH.
+Wieker sees Switzerland, where cannabis growing is legal up to 1.0% THC, as a promising market for the HHH.
 Hemp companies all over the world have expressed interest in the harvester, with first orders already having been placed by customers from Luxembourg and Germany, Wieker said.